 - Inns of Court

-Starting on Saturday, January 20, the regular schedule will be available by clicking on the "Schedule" button below.
+The GW Law Writing Center will reopen on Tuesday, September 4 on a temporary schedule.
+Reservations for appointments during the week of September 4-7 will be made online through a Google Drive document, which will be posted here in late August.
+Starting on Saturday, September 8, the regular schedule will be available by clicking on the "Schedule" button below.
 At that time, students can sign up for a conference up to 21 days in advance.
 Space is limited, so you are encouraged to sign up well in advance of your desired appointment time.